 Corporate barons who own a large chunk of the Pakistani Media obeyed the official orders to get monetary benefits.

 Pakistan has failed to spawn a free and fair political culture attuned to the expectations of its people.
 Journalists have been intimated and humiliated by the denizens of power and their agents.
 The vigilantes of the political parties, too-especially the religion-oriented ones-also contribute generously to making the lives of journalists miserable.
 Everyone wants the journalists to obey their orders.
+Suggestions:

 The media as an institution and fourth estate is accountable to the public and responsible for its actions.
 Media practitioners should stop thinking they are above the law.
 Let the media introduce an internal scheme of checks and balances.
 Undoubtedly, this is an uphill task.